iann0036/tf-cfn-provider/docs/providers/azurerm/ApiManagement.md

 `Tags` - (Optional) A mapping of tags assigned to the resource.

-`EncodedCertificate` - (Required) The Base64 Encoded PFX Certificate.

-`CertificatePassword` - (Optional) The password associated with the certificate provided above.
+### AdditionalLocation Properties

-`StoreName` - (Required) The name of the Certificate Store where this certificate should be stored.
-Possible values are `CertificateAuthority` and `Root`.
+`Location` - (Required) The name of the Azure Region in which the API Management Service should be expanded to.

-`Type` - (Required) Specifies the type of Managed Service Identity that should be configured on this API Management Service.
-At this time the only supported value is`SystemAssigned`.
+### Security Properties

 `DisableBackendSsl30` - (Optional) Should SSL 3.0 be disabled on the backend of the gateway?
 Defaults to `false`.